ToNyOyO/veeva-vault-package-maker/README.md

 ```
 $ gulp keymessage --new "Key Message name"
 ```
-- Creates the shared resources Key Message JSON file for use in the Vault CM Loader .csv file
+- Creates the Key Message JSON file for use in the Vault CM Loader .csv file
 - Creates the Key Message HTML file at root
 - Creates template thumb and poster images in the `previews` folder
 - Adds a Key Message LESS file for this page in `shared`>`css`>`keymessages` (you'll need to add a link into `default.less`)